bibendovsky/bstone/README.md

 * --profile_dir path
   Overrides default location of the game's profile files.

-* --vid_is_windowed
+* --vid_is_windowed <0|1>
-  Runs the game in windowed mode.
+  Runs the game in windowed mode if value set to "1" or fullscreen otherwise.
   Default video height: 480

 * --vid_width width